nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-upgrade-notes.md

 This change is necessary to keep our stack up to date and secure.

-### What Are the Impacts?
-Does it Impact My Projects?
+### What Is the Impact?
+Does It Impact My Projects?

 This is a transparent technical change in one of our dependencies that serves us to automatically test the addon before we deliver it.
 It does NOT have any impact on your end except a potential code change if you specifically built custom functional tests for your UI on top of our own tooling.